ioccc-src/winner/1998/banks/README.md

 pushes the envelope!

 The provided Makefile should work; you will need an X-ish system, and a select() system call.
-More on building in the author comments.
+More on building in the author remarks.

-## Author's comments:
+## Author's remarks:

 You have just stepped out of the real world and into the virtual.
 You are now sitting in the cockpit of a Piper Cherokee